chetnashah/algonotes/AdhocPatterns/ParenthesesProblems/CheckIfValidParentheses.md

 If ever see counter go to -1.
 we have seen a closing brace, which cannot be filled by any opening brace coming after it.

+## Variant: Parentheses of many types

+e.g. check if `[(])` is valid?
+It is not.

+Here  counter approach is not enough, stack can be used against verifying only popping what was last pushed.